AntonSynytsia/MSPhysics/Overview.md

 ## Scaled Bodies
-To scale body, simply call <tt>Body.#set_matrix(new_tra)</tt> with the scale factors within the new transfomration.
+To scale body, simply call <tt>Body.#set_matrix(new_tra)</tt> with the scale factors inscribed within the new transformation matrix.
 Not all bodies can be scaled though.
 Scaling compound and staticmesh bodies was disabled because Newton is incomplete here.

 ## Performance